antor44/livestream_video/README.md

 Quality: The valid options are "raw," "upper," and "lower".
 "Raw" is used to download another video stream without any modifications for the player.
  "Upper" and "lower" download only one stream, which might correspond to the best or worst stream quality, re-encoded for the player.

-streamlink option forces the url to be processed by streamlink.

 "[player executable + player options]", valid players: smplayer, mpv, mplayer, vlc, etc... "[none]" or "[true]" for no player.